China January PMIs signal mild recovery in place

 "We see increasing signals of a sustained growth recovery in coming months," said Qu Hongbin, chief China economist at HSBC.

-"The steady investment growth led by infrastructure projects, improving labor market conditions boosting consumer spending, and the ongoing re-stocking process to lift production growth," he said in a statement.
+"The steady investment growth led by infrastructure projects, improving labour market conditions boosting consumer spending, and the ongoing re-stocking process to lift production growth," he said in a statement.

 The quantity of purchases sub-index also hit a nine-month peak in the official PMI, with its rise to 53.2 another indication that the destocking process that had dragged on China's industrial output through 2012 was over.